 For simpler meetings, you can remove some of the unnecessary parts of the template if that information is otherwise obvious.

 For example, for small, recurring meetings, the titles of the meeting and who attends the meeting may be the same people every time.
-You can remove that from the template and focus mostly on the agenda and action items.
+For a simple meeting minutes template, you can remove that from the template and focus mostly on the agenda and action items.

 However, in this template, we add some information on what type of meeting it is (Update, Discussion, or Decision) as well as the meeting goal.
 This helps make sure everyone is clear about the purpose of the meeting before they show up.

 What is the most basic meeting minutes template?

 The biggest difference between a simple meeting minutes template and going super basic is how much you fill in.

 Both templates are about the same, but in the case of very basic meeting minutes, you don’t even need to summarize any discussions.
 Instead, use this template to focus purely on the outcome of the meeting.